 Can Family Members Receive SSD Benefits?

 Posted on behalf of Phillips Disability, P.C. on Jun 26, 2015 in SSD

 A disability diagnosis affects not just the person with the diagnosis, but also everyone in the family, especially if you are the main source for income.

 Fortunately, the Social Security Administration (SSA) recognizes this and provides benefits to family members under specific guidelines.

 The SSD application and approval process is a complicated one.
-A Social Security disability benefits lawyer can help you if your benefits have been denied.
+A Social Security disability benefits lawyer in Phoenix can help you if your benefits have been denied.
 If you or your loved one has been denied the benefits that you need, our team of legal professionals can help.
 Call 1-800-503-2000 to speak with a lawyer today.

 According to the SSA, certain members of your family may qualify to receive benefits in addition to your Social Security Disability benefits.
 Those who may be eligible include: